-Tmall is the Chinese official online store of Rado, which is why it is quite complex, with multiple sections.
+Tmall is the Chinese official online store of Rado, which is why it is pretty complex, with multiple sections.
 Thus the entire collection of the brand is available, and also the pages of information related to the brand’s history as well as famous celebrities wearing the watch.

 Meici.com aims to bring the latest fashion trends and innovative shopping experiences online to Chinese customers through digital platforms.
 It is among the first luxury e-commerce companies, and it creates a lot of experience and innovative services.
-At the same time, Meici.com publishes the e-magazine called Fashion Mzine that combines the fashion media and e-commerce, which helps to completely remodel the online shopping experience.
+At the same time, Meici.com publishes an e-magazine called Fashion Mzine that combines fashion media and e-commerce, which helps to completely remodel the online shopping experience.

 Meici.com exclusively sells luxury brands, high-end products, and fashion.
 However, the most popular and functional page on Meici.com is “Mzine” which combines trends, content, and products together.